pp-mo/ncdata/docs/userdocs/user_guide/common_operations.rst

     >>> data2
     <ncdata._core.NcData object at ...>

-Note : here, the variables were created before the dimensions The result is the same:
+Note : here, the variables were created *before* the dimensions.
+The result is the same:

 .. doctest:: python